rasikjain/rasikjain-hugo/content/posts/simple-notes-app-using-react-typescript-nodejs-graphql-mongodb.md

 ### Config files

-In order to start of `node.js` server, we need config files like `package.json` and `nodemon.json`.
+To start of `node.js` server, we need config files like `package.json` and `nodemon.json`.

 #### package.json

-The `package.json` has the the configuration like dependencies packages, name, author, version scripts, etc. We define `start` command in the `scripts` section.
+The `package.json` has the configuration like dependencies packages, name, author, version scripts, etc. We define the `start` command in the `scripts` section.
 We use `nodemon` package in the  `start` command to start our server and watch for any file changes.
 We start our node.js server by executing `npm start` from the terminal window.

 ```json
 {